Bruce Springsteen: Since 2022: Only the Strong Survive, collaborations, touring, and The Lost Albums

 In April 2024, 20th Century Studios announced a biographical film, Springsteen: Deliver Me from Nowhere, based on the 2023 book by Warren Zanes about the making of Nebraska.
-It is written and directed by Scott Cooper; Jeremy Allen White will play Springsteen and perform his own singing.
+It is written and directed by Scott Cooper; Jeremy Allen White played Springsteen and performed his own singing.
 That year, Springsteen contributed guitar to a re-release of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust.
 His eighth compilation album, Best of Bruce Springsteen, was released on April 19.
 In October, Disney+ and Hulu released a documentary about Springsteen's 2023–2024 tour, Road Diary: Bruce Springsteen and the E Street Band.
 The documentary made its debut at the Toronto International Film Festival in September 2024.
 In July 2024, Forbes reported that Springsteen had a net worth of more than $1.1 billion, thanks to his tours and the sale of his back catalogue in 2021, making him one of the richest celebrities and musicians.
 During his August 23, 2024, show in Philadelphia, Springsteen denounced rumors of a farewell tour.

 In April 2025, Springsteen announced the Tracks II: The Lost Albums collection, which was released on June 27, 2025.
 It features seven full-length albums of unreleased material dating from 1983 to 2018.
 The collection includes 83 songs, 74 of which were previously unreleased.
 A twenty-song companion album, Lost and Found: Selections from The Lost Albums, was also released on June 27.
 On May 21, 2025, Springsteen released the Land of Hope & Dreams EP.
 The four-song EP features songs from the tour opener in Manchester on May 14, 2025.
 A 17-minute documentary entitled Inside Tracks II: The Lost Albums was released on June 20, 2025; it gives viewers an in-depth look at each Lost Album.

 In a June 2025 interview with Rolling Stone, Springsteen confirmed that a new solo album is completed and will be released in 2026, Only the Strong Survive, Volume 2 is also completed, and a Tracks III box set will be released in the next three years.
 Springsteen also at first denied the existence of the long-rumored Electric Nebraska album, but a month after the interview corrected himself and confirmed that songs from those sessions existed.
-Springsteen discussed the future of the E Street Band, saying he wants to "play more often with less dates" and that "it’s very exciting to play with the E Street Band now, and I’m looking forward to doing a good deal of it in the future.
+Springsteen discussed the future of the E Street Band, saying he wants to "play more often with less dates" and that "it's very exciting to play with the E Street Band now, and I'm looking forward to doing a good deal of it in the future.
 But that future is finite."
 He said he would also like to do another solo tour similar to his Broadway shows.
 Springsteen said there will never be a farewell tour and that he hopes to still be onstage in his nineties.